 Fix 1: Scan Your PC for Viruses

 The first step to resolving the issue is finding out if your PC is infected with malware.
-So, you need to perform a full scan on your system.
-You can accomplish this task by using a third-party anti-malware program.
+It’s essential to perform a full scan on your system.
+For this task, reliable anti-malware software can be used, such as third-party anti-malware program.
 But if you don’t have preferred antivirus software, you can use Windows Defender.

 Here is how to do a deep scan using Windows Defender: